odpi/data-governance/docs/data-privacy-pack/README.md

 ## What does having a data privacy program entail?

-A data privacy program ensures that an organization processes data about individuals (or data that may identify an individual) with respect to that individual's wishes, whilst ensuring that minimal data is used and retained for this processing and it is propertly protected so an unauthorized third party can not access it for their own purposes.
+A data privacy program ensures that an organization processes data about an individual (or data that may identify an individual) with respect to that individual's wishes, whilst ensuring that minimal data is used and retained for this processing and it is propertly protected so an unauthorized third party can not access it for their own purposes.